 Can I still make a claim on my car insurance while coronavirus continues to spread?

-It should be business as usual, in that regard, but it depends who you have your insurance with.
+It should be business as usual in that regard, but it depends who you have your insurance with.
 Most insurance companies should be sending out emails with information about how their services are affected (if at all).
-On the whole though, you should just be able to get in touch with your insurer as you would normally, and they will be able to assist you with any claims.
+On the whole, you should be able to get in touch with your insurer as you would normally, and they will be able to assist you with any claims.

 Repairs may take a little longer than usual at the moment, but you’re still covered and replacement cars are still available as car rental places are operating under business as usual.